-On the 7th April it is the 250th birthday of one of the world’s greatest poets, William Wordsworth.
-With this ghastly virus, I won’t be celebrating the day by giving a talk about his life and works, but I’ll certainly be reading some of his poems.
+On the 7th April 2020 it was the 250th birthday of one of the world’s greatest poets, William Wordsworth.
+With the Covid virus, I couldn’t celebrate the day by giving a talk about his life and works, but I did read some of his poems.
 This is one of my favourites:

 The Solitary Reaper by William Wordsworth

 Behold her, single in the field,